All Episodes

 That's in the back end of the deal.

-Because I've been doing those so long, I know how they work.
+You never get the wall because I've been doing this so long, I know how they work.

 You know, part of a free press is part of having talk show hosts like me.